mateuszklimek/datametrics/README.md

 **How would you track the health and uptime of your application?**

 Grafana makes it possible to add alerts on dashboads (for example alerting if we didn't received any data on stock in last minute/5 minutes etc).
 To not create those manually for all things exported, it would be nice to create it automatically when adding new sources/stocks etc.
-I believe it requires creating dashboard just for alerts and updating json of that dashboard (to contain allerts required) when they are changes in metrics we export.
+I believe it requires creating dashboard just for alerts and updating json of that dashboard (to contain alerts required) when they are changes in metrics we export.

 **What would you be measuring and alerting on**?

-On Celery tasks side:
+On network side:
 - requests HTTP errors and response time (both from external API's and Graphite) I started with sending those to grafana and making dashboard for those logs there.

 On Grafana side:
  - would be checking if data is coming, so alerting on situation when we didn't received new data for specific dashboards.
-(Added some of those to exsting dashboards)
+(Added some of those to existing dashboards)
  - also I would alert on some not expected data, for example for all crypto/stocks we can assume it will be larger than 0.
 And most likely there are more sophisticated things to do here.
  - costs of running it :) and for that they actually have dashboard already prepared..

 On Heroku side
  - some general Celery/redis performance metrics.
 Some of them are already available on Heroku.
- - Number of time tasks spend waiting on responses
+ - Amount of time tasks spend waiting on responses
  - Similarly to graphana potential costs, how close to limits in current plan we are, etc.